 Depart the U.S. on an overnight flight to Santiago, Chile.

-Upon arrival, transfer to your hotel in central Santiago.
+Upon arrival, transfer to your hotel.
 Join your group for an evening welcome reception.

-Early this morning, fly to Easter Island where you will check into the Hanga Roa Eco Village & Spa for two nights.
+Early this morning, fly to Easter Island where you will check into your hotel for two nights.
 Explore volcanic calderas, jagged lava fields, and sweeping grasslands to discover the colossal moai statues, the astonishing legacy of a long-lost culture.
-Join archaeologists to examine these statues and discuss their meaning and creation; visit burial sites, quarries, and intricately carved ceremonial altars.
+Join archaeologists to examine these statues and discuss their meaning and creation; visit burial sites, quarries, and see intricately carved ceremonial altars.

 Embark National Geographic Orion on Day 5.

 Set sail from Easter Island on your journey west, listening to talks by your experts as you sail for two days.
 Begin your exploration in Ducie Atoll and spend time watching for frigatebirds and boobies and snorkeling or diving (extra fee to dive) among spectacular reefs.
 The next stop is the UNESCO World Heritage site of Henderson Island, an uplifted atoll that is uninhabited and virtually untouched by humans.
 Discover the island’s four endemic bird species, rich flora and fauna, and fascinating geology.

 Many of the mutineers of the legendary Bounty made their home on Pitcairn Island in the late 18th century, and about 50 of their descendants still live here today.
 Meet the residents and hear a few words of the unusual Pitkern dialect—a combination of English “sailor speak” and Polynesian phrases.
 Visit the gravesite of the last surviving Bounty mutineer, John Adams, and see the Bounty’s anchor, which was salvaged in 1957.

 Spend a day at sea scanning the horizon with your naturalists, or relaxing on deck with a good book.
 Arrive at Mangareva, the largest of the Gambier Islands, with its interesting history and beautiful lagoon.
 Venture underwater to snorkel or dive (extra fee to dive), meet islanders to learn about their culture and the missionaries who made their home here, or go on a hike with your naturalists.